christianalfoni/impact/docs/07_Promises.md

 }
 ```

 The `AsyncSignal` value is just a promise, but enhanced with additional state and a `use` method.
 When consumed in a component using the `use` method, it will throw to the suspense boundary if pending, to the error boundary if rejected or resolve synchronously if already resolved.
-The promise is consumed the same way in the object oriented context.
+In the object oriented context you would just consume the promise as normal.

 ```tsx
 import { useService } from 'impact-app'